Understanding Relative Humidity Measurements

 - Analyze the data with a plot graph.
 This can be done with the proprietary software or Microsoft Excel after exporting the dataset as a .csv file.

-- Determine if the measured results align with the expected operation of the system or component.
+- Determine whether the measured results align with the expected operation of the system or component.

 After verifying the logger is collecting data, do the following: